Thee Ain

-The village of Thee Ain (Arabic: ذي عين), Dhi Ayn or Zee Ain village is in the Al-Mikhwat province of the Al-Baha Region, Saudi Arabia.
+The village of Thee Ain (Arabic: ذي عين), also known as Dhi Ayn or Zee Ain village, is in the Al-Mikhwat province of the Al-Baha Region, Saudi Arabia.
 The village is characterized by houses built from polished stones and dating back to the 8th century.
 It is located to the southwest of the city of Al Makhwah about 20 km from the village.
 The village includes more than 40 houses and a mosque adjacent to the river.
 Nearby forts protected them from raids.

 Etymology

 The village was named for the water that flows from the nearby mountains.
 The river has several branches, each with a different name.
 There is a local legend that a man lost his stick in one of the valleys, and to retrieve it he followed the river until he arrived in the village and gathered its people and extracted the stick after the excavation of the eye.